 Surgical site infections cause significant morbidity and mortality in the postoperative period.
-Opening of the operating room door disrupts its filtered atmosphere, increasing contamination above the wound.
+The opening of the operating room door disrupts its filtered atmosphere, increasing contamination above the wound.
 We conducted a study of traffic in the operating room as a risk for infections.
 This is an observational study of recorded behaviors in the operating room.
-Data collected included number of people entering/exiting, the role of these individuals, and the cause for the event.
+Data collected included the number of people entering/exiting, the role of these individuals, and the cause for the event.
 A total of 3071 door openings were recorded in 28 cases.
 Traffic varied from 19 to 50 events per hour across specialties – according to a study

 Healthcare workers & infection control

-Hand hygiene and infection control
+Hospital monitoring – hand hygiene and infection control